LinqLover/ResharperRealtimeHighlighter/README.md

-# ResharperRealtimeHighlighter for Rider and ReSharper
+# ResharperRealtimeHighlighter

+A simple ReSharper extension that highlights all files that were changed in the most recent git commits.
+Changed files are updated automatically and efficiently in the background.
+The number of commits to track can be configured in the ReSharper Options under Tools > ResharperRealtimeHighlighter.

 ## Installation